Androz2091/discord-giveaways/README.md

 ## Custom database

-You can use your custom database to save giveaways, instead of the json files (the "database" by default for discord-giveaways).
-For this, you will need to extend the `GiveawaysManager` class, and replace some methods with your custom ones.
+You can use your custom database to save giveaways, instead of the json files (the "database" by default for `discord-giveaways`) For this, you will need to extend the `GiveawaysManager` class, and replace some methods with your custom ones.
 There are 4 methods you will need to replace:

 -   `getAllGiveaways`: this method returns an array of stored giveaways.
 -   `saveGiveaway`: this method stores a new giveaway in the database.